-An indicator is a specific, observable and measurable characteristic that can be used to show changes or progress a programme is making to achieve a specific outcome1.
+An indicator is a specific, observable and measurable characteristic that can be used to show changes or progress a programme is making to achieve a specific outcome.
 Energy indicators are used to monitor targets set at the national and international levels, evaluate policies and programmes such as energy efficiency programmes, plan for future actions, and feed into energy demand forecasting models as well as improve the quality of forecasts.
 It is also used to do a cross-country comparison.
-Statistical indicators with respect to the relative importance of energy are presented in Table 1.3.
+Statistical indicators with respect to relative importance of energy is presented in Table 1.3.

 The total energy consumed per capita increased marginally from 0.258 Ktoe/capita in 2018 to 0.264 Ktoe/capita in 2019 representing an increase of 2.3%.
-The total electricity consumption per capita increased from 445.2 kWh/capita in 2018 to 461.7 kWh/capita in 2019 representing a 3.7% increase.
-From 2000 to 2019, total electricity consumption per capita has been increasing at an annual average growth rate of 1.3%.
-Similarly, the total petroleum product consumption per capita has been increasing at an average annual growth rate of 2.6% from 0.08 Ktoe/capita in 2000 to 0.13 Ktoe/capita in 2019.
+Total electricity consumed per capita increased from 445.2 kWh/capita in 2018 to 461.7 kWh/capita in 2019 representing a 3.7% increase.
+Between 2000 and 2019, total electricity consumption per capita has been increasing at annual average growth rate of 1.3%.
+Similarly, the total petroleum products consumption per capita has been increasing at an average annual growth rate of 2.6% from 0.08 Ktoe/capita in 2000 to 0.13 Ktoe/capita in 2019.
 The total primary energy supplied per capita increased at an annual average growth rate of 0.6%, from 0.33 Ktoe/capita in 2000 to 0.37 Ktoe/capita in 2019 (Table 1.3).